Text Link

 Intensive outpatient (IOP)

-Intensive outpatient care (IOP) is usually for those with anorexia nervosa who are ready to step down from residential treatment but still need some structure and support to help maintain their self-control.
-(5)
+Intensive outpatient care (IOP) is usually for those with anorexia nervosa who are ready to step down from residential treatment or PHP but still need some structure and support to help maintain their recovery.5

 A multidisciplinary team of therapists, nutritionists, and mental health professionals will continue with a treatment plan, which will include supported meals, nutritional counseling, and individual and group therapy.